creepersaur/quark/docs/docs/GettingStarted/installation.md

 ## Building from Source

-For those building from source code is in `src/shared/Quark`.
+For those building from source, the source-code is in `src/shared/Quark`.

 ```luau
 -- Quark is inside of `ReplicatedStorage/Shared`